 Recovery strategies

-By detailing the various scenarios for potential disruptions and evaluating the critical functions of the business, this section supports the organisation in developing a comprehensive plan to navigate through challenging situations.
-It not only focuses on restoring operations but also emphasises the importance of fortifying resilience to prevent future disruptions.
-Through a systematic approach, the recovery strategies designated in this section prioritise the swift recovery of key processes and systems, ensuring that the business can adapt and respond effectively to unforeseen events.
+By examining potential disruption scenarios and evaluating critical business functions, this section guides the development of a robust recovery plan.
+It focuses not only on restoring operations but also on building resilience to prevent future disruptions.
+These strategies prioritise the quick recovery of essential processes and systems, ensuring the organisation is prepared to adapt and respond effectively to unexpected events.

 Frequently Asked Questions